Published December 10, 2021

-UB faculty members John Crassidis and Krishna Rajan have been named SUNY Distinguished Professors, the highest faculty rank in the SUNY system.
+Five UB faculty members have been named SUNY Distinguished Professors, the highest rank in the SUNY system.

-They were appointed to the distinguished professor ranks by the SUNY Board of Trustees at its meeting on Nov.
-20.
+Quanxi Jia, Marianthi Markatou, Janet Morrow, Robert Shibley and Mark Swihart were appointed to the distinguished professor rank by the SUNY Board of Trustees at its meeting on Nov.
+9. They were among 11 new Distinguished Professors appointed at the meeting.

 The rank of distinguished professor is an order above full professorship and has three co-equal designations: distinguished professor, distinguished service professor and distinguished teaching professor.